 Graham crackers, marshmallows, and a chocolate bar.
 Untwist some hangers from the dry cleaner into skewers and tada!
 Your family has dessert and an evening event.
 Or a middle-of-the-afternoon backyard party.
 Or simply a great idea for when everyone is cranky.

 While roasting marshmallows until they’re gooey is the perfect summer ritual, what you do with those marshmallows, sometimes could use a new, crazy idea.
-Here are some favorite new ways to break a s’mores rut and make sugary memories
+Here are some favorite things to break a s’mores rut and make more sugary memories

 This delicious twist simply replaces the graham crackers with Granny Smith apple, thinly sliced.
 Toast marshmallows.
 Top one apple slice with one Hershey bar square, then two marshmallows, then drizzle with caramel sauce and add the other apple slice.
 Incredible.
 And the kids are eating fruit!

 While the campfire here is optional, people going crazy for this is not.
 Take 24 graham cracker squares.
-Cover twelve with roasted marshmallow, or marshmallow creme or fluff ( yes what we used to eat on sandwiches.)
-Spread chocolate frosting on the other twelve squares.
+Top twelve with roasted marshmallow or marshmallow creme or fluff ( yes–what we used to eat on sandwiches) and spread chocolate frosting on the other twelve squares.

 Open a full container of ice cream and cut the cardboard off the block.
 Then cut the ice cream in three rows long-ways, then into squares vertically.
 Place squares of ice cream between the two graham cracker halves and freeze for four hours.
 Then get them to do all the chores because they are so impressed with your skill and genius.

 I include this gem because if you slept the night in a tent, you need a breakfast that wins and people can make themselves.
 If you slept the night in your normal bed, sometimes you just need a treat to help you face the day.